opentofu/equivalence-testing/README.md

 The `--tests` flag specifies the input directory for the test cases.

 Within the target directory there should be a set of subdirectories, with each subdirectory containing a single test case.
-Each test case is made up of a `spec.json` file, providing any customisations for the test, and then a set of `.tf` files.
+Each test case is made up of a `spec.json` (note that this is parsed as JSONC, so you can add comments to it) file, providing any customisations for the test, and then a set of `.tf` files.
 The tool uses the name of each subdirectory to name the test case in any logs or output it produces.

 Example input directory structure: